-I was forced to see an eating disorder specialist at Whitchurch Hospital.
+I was then referred to an eating disorder specialist.
+They said I was suffering with anxiety and anorexia.
 I hated our appointments, the doctor just wanted to make me fat!
 I would lie and say I was eating.
 I didn’t like being weighed.
-At this time I started to see a physiatrist as the eating disorder doctor felt there was more going on.

 At 17 I was very ill, my moods were erratic.
 I had already taken 4 overdoses and was self harming.
 I hated myself and my mind.
 I would drink alcohol to numb the thoughts but this would make me worse.

 By the time I was 18 I was alcohol dependant.
 The alcohol made me feel better, it helped with my food obsession and I didn’t feel hungry when I was drinking.
 My anorexia was taking over my life.

 I remember the first time I made myself sick.
 I had a drink and not ate all day.
 I was at a fireworks display with my family, I remember feeling so hungry and all I could smell was the burgers that everyone was eating.
 I gave in and ate one.
 It tasted sooo good, it was like I’d never ate before.
 My mum was thrilled that I was eating.

 I felt awful.
 I had to get it out of me.
 I would rather be dead than be fat.
 I found a port-a-loo cabin and made myself sick.
 It was much easier than I had imagined it would be.
 That was a bad thing.